codewithdark-git/NoteMaster-AI/README.md

-# Enhanced Note Generator
+# NoteMaster AI

 ## Overview

-The Enhanced Note Generator is a Streamlit application that converts images into well-structured notes using OCR and GPT-4.
-It supports multiple image uploads, provides various download options, and includes a feature to save notes to Google Docs.
+NoteMaster AI is a Streamlit-based web application that allows users to turn their photos into well-structured notes using AI.
+It supports various formats for saving notes and features functionalities to view, update, and delete saved notes.
 ## Features

 - **Multiple Image Upload**: Users can upload multiple images in JPG, JPEG, or PNG format.